KNowledgeOnWebScale/solid-calendar-store/docs/stores.md

 AvailibilityStore asks for a `JSON` representation.
 It first reads the yaml file specified in `config.json`, then generates the available timeslots in a 14-day period based upon the configurations specified in this yaml.
 The summary of each timeslot is: `Available for meetings`.

+No timeslots are generated on a weekend and on a holiday.

 ## TransformationStore

 _type: TransformationStore_